 SAMPLING STRATEGIES

 Although the sampling approach is purposive, there are strategies that qualitative researchers often use to identify their research participants.
-As with the categories discussed earlier by Patton (2002), Teddlie and Yu (2007) propose five main strategies that are sketched below.
+Following Patton (2015) and Teddlie and Yu (2007), a range of strategies is sketched below.

 Representative or comparative sampling techniques